Does oral language instruction get the short straw in your language arts program?

 Next, show a video of an amazing speaker.
 Now, I’d be eager to jump straight to Martin Luther King or John F. Kennedy, but instead, I started with something closer to my students’ hearts: Apple CEO Steve Jobs’ announcment of the iPhone (Update: this was originally written in 2009, so perhaps there’s a more modern equivalent you’d use).

-- Have students hunt for Steve Jobs’ use of verbal and non-verbal traits that make him an interesting, effective speaker?
+- Have students watch for Jobs’ use of verbal and non-verbal traits that make him an interesting, effective speaker.

 - Students should create some sort of graphic organizer to keep track of specific examples.

 - Finally, engage in a discussion of the patterns they found.